flimflam-austin/hugo-cms-test/site/content/quick_reads/20180711-18-07-11-nato/index.md

     body: >-
-      > “…Germany is just paying a little bit over 1 percent, whereas the United States, in actual numbers, is paying 4.2 percent of a much larger GDP.A So I think that’s **inappropriate** also.A You know, we’re protecting Germany, we’re protecting France.A We’re protecting everybody.A And yet we’re paying a lot of money to protect.”
+      > “…Germany is just paying a little bit over 1 percent, whereas the United States, in actual numbers, is paying 4.2 percent of a much larger GDP.A So I think that’s **inappropriate** also.
+You know, we’re protecting Germany, we’re protecting France.
+We’re protecting everybody.
+And yet we’re paying a lot of money to protect.”

       President Trump, July 11, 2018

       [Click:
       Transcript](https://www.whitehouse.gov/briefings-statements/remarks-president-trump-nato-secretary-general-jens-stoltenberg-bilateral-breakfast/)
-    citation: 'Click: Transcript'
     _key: card-4-1915fec2-6cb6-4619-9ed3-360b906b9c2f
   - order: 4
     body: >-
-      > “I agree with you that we have to do make sure that our allies are investing more.A The good news is that allies have started to invest more in defense.
+      > “I agree with you that we have to do make sure that our allies are investing more.
+The good news is that allies have started to invest more in defense.
 After years of cutting defense budgets, they have started to add billions to their defense budgets.A And last year was the biggest increase in defense spending across Europe and Canada in that generation.”

       NATO Sec.
 Stoltenberg, July 11, 2018